If you’re planning on renting in Munich, here’s what you need to know about how to find suitable accommodation and what to expect in the city.

 Overview of renting in Munich

 Munich is a beautiful city to live in.
-It currently ranks equal 3rd on the Mercer Quality of Life Index and is known for its parks, cultural activities and great transport system among other things.
+It currently ranks third on the Mercer Quality of Life Index ranking.
+Munich is known for its parks, cultural activities and great transport system among other things.
 However, this quality comes at a price.
 Munich is the most costly city of Germany to rent property in – it is 20% more expensive than Frankfurt which ranks second in rental prices, so it’s important to shop around in order to find something suitable.
 The good news for those renting in Munich is that there is a wide range of options to choose from, including furnished and serviced apartments as well as short-term lets.
-But high demand allows landlords to be picky about who they rent to, so be prepared for multiple viewings (and rejections!) before finding an accommodation.
+But high demand allows landlords to be picky about who they rent to; prepare yourself for multiple viewings (and rejections!) before finding an accommodation.

 Find a rental in Munich